 Lizzie’s other sister, Jane Hannah, died in May 1851, from pneumonia, aged 2½.

 Sarah Bailey died on May 3rd 1880 and husband William just two years later, both at their Bath Street home.

 Variously described as butcher, assistant overseer, land surveyor, accountant and clerk, Charles Chadwick of Ilkeston Common, was the son of stocking weaver Charles and Mary (nee Richards) and a younger brother of James whom we met at the beginning of our walk up the east side of Bath Street.

 On July 23rd 1834 Charles married Mary Hives, daughter of John and Dorothy (nee Smith), just three months after the death of his bride’s father.

 From 1853 to 1855 Charles acted as clerk and agent to Joseph Shaw, solicitor of Rotten Row, Derby …. and Charles might have later claimed that there was something ‘rotten’ about the solicitor.
 He and his brother-in-law Thomas Hives of the Rutland Arms Hotel, were drawn into a financial scandal in the late 1850’s and they both put the blame for it firmly on the shoulders of the Derby solicitor.
 (See the Rutland Arms).

 Adeline recalls that “there were seven girls and one boy.
 If there were any more children they must have died in infancy.”

 [In the first 20 years of their marriage Charles and Mary had at least ten children, Edgar being the only son.]

 A: “Ann, the eldest, married Mr. Spencer, a machinist at Ball’s.
 He was also a bellringer”.
 (Adeline)

-Eldest child Ann Hives Chadwick (born in 1834) married Amos Spencer, lacemaker of Park Road and son of Benjamin and Ann (nee Harrison) in August 1852, and they spent the majority of their lives together at 5 Severn’s Yard, where Amos died in April 1893, aged 61.
+Eldest child Ann Hives Chadwick (born in 1834) married Amos Spencer, lacemaker of Park Road and son of Benjamin and Ann (nee Harrison) on August 3rd, 1852, and they spent the majority of their lives together at 5 Severn’s Yard, where Amos died on April 25th, 1893, aged 61.

-Ann died in May 1902 at 22 Hobson’s Drive, the home of her daughter Agnes Emma and her husband James Bostock.
+Ann died on May 12th, 1902 at 22 Hobson’s Drive, the home of her daughter Agnes Emma and her husband James Bostock.